-- 59. The construction of the memorial must not affect any other memorial in the cemetery. - 60.
-No bird feeders are to be erected in the cemetery grounds. - 61.
-Fencing surrounding the grave is not allowed in the cemetery. - 62.
+- 63. No work can commence until approval of the Parish Council is obtained. - 64.
+Positioning of new monuments must be agreed on site with representative of Sturry Parish Council - 65.
+Stone masons must be BRAMM or NAMM registered, and monuments must meet BS8415 - 66.
+All stone masons must maintain a policy of Public Liability Insurance in the minimum sum of five million pounds indemnifying against all claims and actions for accident, materials and workmanship resulting from the memorial being placed in the cemetery. - 67.
+The construction of the memorial must not affect any other memorial in the cemetery. - 68.
 The wording on the memorial shall be in keeping with the dignity of the cemetery and the sensibility of other grave owners!
-Wording will be at the discretion of the Council. - 63.
-The use of photographs on memorials through the art of "'shadow punching" or dot punched ornamentation, shall be in keeping with the dignity of the cemetery and the sensibility of other grave owners: This includes, but not limited to, any
+Wording will be at the discretion of the Council. - 69.
+The use of photographs on memorials through the art of "shadow punching" or dot punched ornamentation, shall be in keeping with the dignity of the cemetery and the sensibility of other grave owners: This includes, but not limited to, any persons in the photograph being dressed appropriately. - 70.
+Monumental Masons must satisfy themselves as to the stability of the soil and its ability to support a memorial before the memorial is erected. - 71.
+Every memorial shall be placed on the grave space so that the centre of the memorial is in line with the centre head position of the grave.

-- persons in the photograph being dressed appropriately. - 64.
-Monumental Masons must satisfy themselves as to the stability of the soil and its ability to support a memorial before the memorial is erected. - 65.
-Every memorial shall be placed on the grave space so that the centre of the memorial is in line with the centre head position of the grave. - 66.
-There shall be no advertisement or trademark on the memorial except the name of the Memorial Mason who has supplied it which shall be inscribed on the side or on the reverse of the headstone in lettering similar to the main inscription and not more than 15mm (1/2 inch) high. - 67.
-The Grave Plot Reference must be positioned and inscribed on all memorials (excluding plaques) to be installed in the cemetery. - 68.
-On kerbstones the position for a memorial mason's name and Grave Plot Reference shall be on the left-hand and right-hand side of the foot kerbs. - 69.
-Work people and materials will only be admitted to the cemetery during hours of daylight, and in any case between 8.00 am and 5.00 pm on Mondays to Fridays, unless agreed otherwise with the Clerk. - 70.
+- 72. There shall be no advertisement or trademark on the memorial except the name of the Memorial Mason who has supplied it which shall be inscribed on the side or on the reverse of the headstone in lettering similar to the main inscription and not more than 15mm (1/2 inch) high. - 73.
+The Grave Plot Reference must be positioned and inscribed on all memorials (excluding plaques) to be installed in the cemetery. - 74.
+On kerbstones the position for a memorial mason's name and Grave Plot Reference shall be on the left-hand and right-hand side of the foot kerbs. - 75.
+Work people and materials will only be admitted to the cemetery during hours of daylight, and in any case between 8.00 am and 5.00 pm on Mondays to Fridays, unless agreed otherwise with the Clerk. - 76.
 Work people will not be admitted at any other time, unless it is necessary to: - a.
 Remove or repair a danger or potential danger; or - b.
-Remove a memorial for an urgent burial. - 71.
+Remove a memorial for an urgent burial. - 77.
 All vehicles entering the cemetery must have a maximum laden weight of 3.5 tonnes and restricted to the main roads.
 Any vehicle must be removed from the cemetery immediately on instruction by the Clerk.
-Any damage to any part of the cemetery shall be repaired by and at the expense of the person responsible for the damage.
+Any damage to any part of the cemetery shall be repaired by and at the expense of the person responsible for the damage. - 78.

-- 72. The supplier and installer of any memorial in the cemetery must be on the British Register of Accredited Memorial Masons and must maintain a policy of Public Liability Insurance in the minimum sum of five million pounds indemnifying against all claims and actions for accident, materials and workmanship resulting from the memorial being placed in the cemetery. - 73.
 No person shall manufacture any memorial in the cemetery.
-Only work to clean, repair or letter is permitted upon permission being obtained from the Clerk. - 74.
+Only work to instal, clean, repair or letter is permitted upon permission being obtained from the Clerk. - 79.
 Soliciting for orders within the cemetery for the erection or repair of any monument, headstone, or other structure, or for any other work connected with graves, is strictly prohibited.
-The Council reserves the right to exclude from the cemetery any person or company on whose behalf any person has been found so soliciting. - 75.
-No memorial or other erection shall be installed in the Cemetery other than by a BRAMM registered memorial mason and approved by the Council. - 76.
+The Council reserves the right to exclude from the cemetery any person or company on whose behalf any person has been found so soliciting.

+- 80. No bird feeders are to be erected in the cemetery grounds. - 81.
+Fencing surrounding the grave is not allowed in the cemetery. - 82.
 The Clerk shall have final discretion over all matters relating to the provision of memorials.